-VisCom4Dev explores ways of visually representing community voices – including people with no formal education – to those in positions of power in private sector, governments and development agencies.
-To develop a participatory design process that can promote more inclusive, equitable and transparent decision-making and policy.
+VisCom4Dev explores a new model for participatory visual communication that increases communication between people in communities – including people with no formal education – and those in positions of power in private sector, governments and development agencies.
+To promote more inclusive, equitable and transparent decision-making and policy.

 - community drawings, diagrams and stories from women, men and young people in Africa and Asia who participated in participatory workshops I and colleagues have facilitated on empowerment, leadership and livelihoods.

 - visual communication principles used by designers and illustrators creating wordless animations and interactive animated info-graphics.

 as the basis for:

 - a body of interactive animated pictorial info-graphics on development concepts and strategies that can be downloaded from this blog onto a mobile phone and used in villages, communities and organisations worldwide without the need for literacy or translation.

 It is also hoped that bringing this information together on this blog may also inspire others to experiment further in their own work.
 It also provides: